music dictionary : As - As

 assiduo(Italian) assiduous

-assiéger(French) besiege
+assiéger(French) to besiege

 assieme(Italian) together